SafeExamBrowser/seb-server/docs/exam_import.rst

     :align: center
     :target: https://raw.githubusercontent.com/SafeExamBrowser/seb-server/master/docs/images/exam/examReady.png

-How all this different aspects of the exam are defined and prepared is part of the next chapter.
+How all this different aspects of the exam are defined and prepared is part of the next chapters.

 Use Cases